 Drumroots are excited to announce that our brand new stock of professional, African djembe drums are now available to buy.
 It’s been a while since we began the process of ordering our new range of djembes, but they were well worth the wait.
 Each drum has been skilfully crafted by our colleagues in Conakry, Guinea, using a range of African hard woods (Lenke, Hare and Djalla) and only the best quality skins, rings and rope. (more…)

-'s book!
+If you’re organising a corporate team building event and you’re trying to think of ways to keep your delegates on their toes, then we would definitely recommend taking a leaf out of Macmillan Cancer Support‘s book!
 We had great fun being accomplices in their secret plan to surprise their staff yesterday, at the conference centre of the Radisson Blu hotel in Manchester. (more…)

 After a well-deserved X-mas break our African djembe troupe Tanante are back playing live in Manchester city centre on Friday 9th January 2015 at the awesome club night ‘SORTED party’ @ Kraack Gallery – 11 Stevenson Square, Manchester, M1 1DB.

 A huge thank you from Tanante and Drumroots to all involved in organising the Hexham abbey festival of music and arts last week, we had a fantastic time at the Abbey in Northumberland.
 We really loved the African drumming workshop for the local school children in the Afternoon, it had a fun vibe and we were particularly impressed with all the talented young people from Hexham!
 As for the evening concert, Tanante hugely enjoyed performing with our guest artists; Iya Sako, Sidiki Dembele, Sens Sagna, Jokeh Silla and Babba Galle Kante in such an awesome sounding and looking building, it really was pleasure to play in, and a truly amazing experience. (more…)

 It’s that time of year again!
 Beat-Herder 2014 is nearly upon us and our African drumming performance troupe ‘Tanante’ will be performing as ever in the Stumble Funk tent, this year at 9.30pm on the Sunday night.
 Our friends, the Stumble Funk crew have put together an awesome line up to contribute to this fantastic festival.
 We’re really pleased to have a Sunday evening set time and following last years well received show we can only raise the bar- we’re hard at work preparing an extra special stage show for you all with our special guest artist Sens Sagna! (more…)

 Drumroots are proud to announce the first in a new series of djembe and dundun classes.
 The sessions will be aimed at players who already have some experience and understanding of African drumming and technique.

 The first of these classes will be led by African djembe master, Iya Sako from Guinea.
 Iya is an incredibly powerful djembe player who has an encouraging and gentle teaching style and is in high demand for concerts and performances throughout the UK. (more…)

 The Drumroots team were delighted to facilitate a team building workshop for nearly one hundred members of staff of the organisation, UK Sport.
 As we begin to deliver an increasing number of corporate development workshops we have noticed an ever growing demand for larger drum circles.
 In response to this, we have invested in many more African djembe drums so that team building sessions can be ran with much larger groups.
 This now means that organisations can book us to deliver corporate development workshops with even larger teams of staff, who then can reap all the benefits of playing music together and working as a team with rhythm! (more…)